3box/ceramic-anchor-allowlist/README.md

 > **Data persistence is a critical step.** Remember that there are no guarantees that other nodes in the network are keeping copies of your streams so you must pin all streams that you care about and back up their data.
 >
-> If your nodes restart for any reason and you *do not* have data persistence in place, the following will occur: (1) Your IPFS `config` file will be regenerated with a new multiaddress and you will need to reconnect to the rest of the network.
+> If your node restarts for any reason and you *do not* have data persistence in place, the following will occur: (1) Your IPFS `config` file will be regenerated with a new multiaddress and you will need to reconnect to the rest of the network.
 (2) The state data for streams pinned on your node will get deleted and likely become unrecoverable.
 (3) The IPFS data for streams your node has loaded will get deleted and likely become unrecoverable, corrupting your stream state.
 >
 > Instructions on configuring your node for proper data persistence can be found in the Ceramic docs on the [Hosting a node](https://developers.ceramic.network/run/nodes/nodes/) page.